Classical values of Zeta, as simple as possible but not simpler: Teaching orthodoxy and heterodoxy

 \section{Teaching orthodoxy and heterodoxy}

 These days, undergraduate students are introduced to the values of the $\zeta$-function at positive even integers and all negative integers (which I will call `classical values' here) roughly as follows.
-First, the value $\zeta(2)$ is derived, usually using a partial fraction decomposition of the cotangent function, which, in turn, is usually justified via the so-called Herglotz trick~\cite[Chapter~26]{Aigner2018}.
+First, the value $\zeta(2)$ is derived, usually using a partial fraction decomposition of the cotangent function, which, in turn, is justified via the so-called Herglotz trick~\cite[Chapter~26]{Aigner2018} or by using residues if the students are familiar with complex analysis.
 The same method also yields the values of $\zeta$ at all positive even integers.

-If the students are familiar with complex analysis, the $\zeta$-function of a complex variable $s$ is then defined for $\Re s>1$ using one of its integral forms and continued outside that half-plane.
+The $\zeta$-function of a complex variable $s$ is then defined for $\Re s>1$ using one of its integral forms and continued outside that half-plane.
 This continuation is usually performed using the Jacobi theta function and its functional equation, which, in turn, requires a proof of Poisson summation, a mysterious formula with a demanding proof for undergraduates.
 Once a symmetric integral form of $\zeta (s)$ is proved, its functional equation follows.
 Then the values of $\zeta$ at negative integers are obtained using the functional equation.
 If the students are not familiar with complex analysis, the key facts of this derivation are merely stated.

 This derivation of all `classical' values of $\zeta$ is lengthy, and, to my mind, not particularly edifying.

 The goal of this note is to present two simple ways to obtain all classical values of~$\zeta$.
 Both arguments will proceed in the order I wish I had learned as an undergraduate myself: from evaluating $\zeta$ at all negative integers, to its functional equation, to its evaluation at all even positive integers.
 I will argue below that this `counterintuitive' order is in fact very `natural'.
 I will also endeavour to strip each of its steps from all complexity.